kerwin145/translate-buddy/readme.md

 Unzip, and run convert.py

 # Todo
-### Phase 1: Basic functionality
-- (Deprioritized) To further improve sorting order of a word, if a word has different pinyin, we can rank it by searching all compounds containing the word and summing by the occurence of the pin yins.
-More occurences means better rank (more likely that the pronounciation is fitting)
-- Allow saving of a word to local storage, along with all its contents, saving stroke order img and example sentences as well
-    - Thus turns local storage into a cache for resources that would need web requests (I don't think stale cache is an issue here)
-    - Will this cache have to be limited to prevent using too much storage?
-Probably not
-___

 The stuff below here are QoL future features that would differentiate this app from the common translating website
 ### Phase 2: Personalized app, using local storage
 - Personal word bank: User can add word to their word bank